alicemunsal/dohex/DoHex2.md

 ## Conclusion

 I am a software architect actively developing softwares.
 I believe, there are no silver bullets.
 Every project is different and we always need to evaluate the context before implementing any ideas.
+Take this post as an inspiration for your future projects.

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
 Thread models, transactions, component communications, adapter organization, scaling, testing, refactoring, deployment are the remaining topics.